 Hubspot CMS

-However, plugins aside, what you get when working with the HubSpot CMS and a connected HubSpot CRM, is the opportunity to build more data about your prospects.
-What pages they are visiting, what content they’ve downloaded, how long they’ve spent on each page.
+However, plugins aside, what you get when working with the HubSpot CMS and a connected HubSpot CRM is the opportunity to build more data about your prospects.
+What pages they are visiting, what content they’ve downloaded, and how long they’ve spent on each page.
 Not that you can’t get this from the HubSpot script integration in WordPress, but you can get so much more from HubSpot's CMS personalisation.
-And if your sales organisation is embarking on an ABM led customer acquisition strategy, this tool is for you.
+If your sales organisation is embarking on an ABM-led customer acquisition strategy, this tool is for you.

 Leadfeeder